matrix-org/matrix-spec-proposals/proposals/3896-appservice-media.md

       regex: "foobar-.*"
 ```

-Whenever the homeserver gets a request that matches the regex, it should make a http GET request
-to `/_matrix/app/v1/media/{mediaId}`.

-Example: using the example registration, fetching `mxc://server.tld/foobar-bazqux` should lead to a
+In this case, fetching `mxc://server.tld/foobar-bazqux` leads to a request to
-request to `/_matrix/app/v1/media/foobar-bazqux`.
+`/_matrix/app/v1/media/foobar-bazqux`.

 Appservices may set `Cache-Control` on their response.
 Homeservers should cache the response, though
 they may remove cached remote media to save space.